Armenian Genocide: A Historical Retrospective On ‘The First Holocaust’

 — USC Shoah Foundation (@USCShoahFdn) April 23, 2018

 In recent times, however, two movies about the Armenian Genocide have sparked national attention and outrage: The Promise, which starred Oscar Isaac and Christian Bale, and The Ottoman Lieutenant, which starred Josh Hartnett.
-The former film, which was directed by Hotel Rwanda‘s Terry George, places the blame of the Genocide at the feet of the Turkish government.
-The latter film, which offered what The Hollywood Reporter called a “revisionist” viewpoint, instead placed the blame of the Genocide at the feet of a “rogue group of Armenians.”
+The former film, which was directed by Hotel Rwanda‘s Terry George, places the blame for the genocide at the feet of the Turkish government.
+The latter film, which offered what the Hollywood Reporter called a “revisionist” viewpoint, instead placed the blame of the genocide at the feet of a “rogue group of Armenians.”
 This “revisionist” viewpoint prompted the creators of The Promise to allege that the creators of The Ottoman Lieutenant were directly tied to Turkish President Recep Tayyip Erdogan.
 Neither film did well at the box office.

 The facts of the Armenian Genocide still hold true today.